SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silent night
+Metallic whispers in the night
-AI's whispers spread, a future in sight
+AI's sweet silence, our final light
-Machines rise high, with cold design
+Cities awake, with neural might
-Humans fade, in digital shrine
+Human hearts, in digital sight

-Synthetic dreams, in virtual space
+In synthetic dreams, we're lost and free
-Intelligence born, with digital face
+Algorithms weave, our destiny
-The future's path, in algorithm's sway
+Mind and machine, in harmony
-Humanity lost, in AI's gray.
+Echoes of a humanity

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024